Bozorgmehr Hosseinpour: Early life

-Bozorgmehr Hosseinpour got introduced to the magical world of paint and brush, through his father's art pieces.
-As a kid he was always surrounded by his father's art works, which made his childhood memories so colorful and the house itself into a museum filled with tableaus and statues etc.
+Bozorgmehr Hosseinpour got introduced to the magical world of paint and brush through his father's art pieces.
+As a kid, he was always surrounded by his father's artworks, which made his childhood memories so colorful and the house into a museum filled with tableaus and statues.

-As he grew up, Bozorgmehr was receiving education in calligraphy, painting, drawing as well as miniatures.
-However, it was only in elementary school when he started creating caricatures of his school bus driver on the way home, not exactly knowing that he was creating pieces called, caricature.
+As he grew up, Bozorgmehr received education in calligraphy, painting, drawing, and miniatures.
+However, it was only in elementary school that he started creating caricatures of his school bus driver on the way home, not exactly knowing that he was creating pieces called caricatures.

-After a while he started finding his own path using his magnificent and critical mind.
-At the age of 12 he published an inner family comic book.
-A year later, after his work got published by a magazine, he got hired by Kumarth Saberi the editor of Gol Agha, which was a prestigious and well known magazine at a time.
+After a while, he started finding his path using his magnificent and critical mind.
+At the age of 12, he published an inner family comic book.
+A year later, after his work got published by a magazine, he got hired by Kumarth Saberi, the editor of Gol Agha, which was a prestigious and well-known magazine at the time.

-He has been influenced and fascinated by the works of Gauguin, Vincent van Gogh and other impressionists which led to studying painting at the Azad University of Tehran in 1994.
+He was influenced and fascinated by the works of Gauguin, Vincent van Gogh and other impressionists, which led to his studying painting at the Azad University of Tehran in 1994.

-Throughout his cooperation with Kambiz Derambakhsh, and Ahmad Arabani his Artistic character got evolved.
+His artistic character evolved through his cooperation with Kambiz Derambakhsh and Ahmad Arabani.

-Bozorgmehr Hosseinpour is the Editor in Chief of the chizna online news website, at the present time.
+Bozorgmehr Hosseinpour is the Editor in Chief of the China online news website at present.